kevinwlu/dsd/Nexys-A7/Lab-6/README.md

 * See how many times hitting the ball in a row as the bat slowly shrinks

-* Count the number of successful hits after each serve and display the count in binary on the LEDs on the Nexys 4 DDR board
+* Count the number of successful hits after each serve and display the count in binary on the LEDs on the Nexys A7 board